 Baptism is the sacrament by which we are forgiven of all past sins, united to Christ for the first time, and enter the Church.

 Parents seeking to baptize their children are required to attend one Baptism Preparation class prior to the baptismal date.
-Classes are typically held the first Tuesday of each month in the Parish Center at 7:00pm (or through zoom).
+Classes are typically held the second Monday of each month from 7 - 9 PM online via Zoom.
 Parents are encouraged to attend the class before the birth of their child.
 Godparents residing in the Park City area are requested to attend the class as well.
 The class is for St. Mary’s parishioners only.
 Members of other parishes must attend whatever preparation is required in their home parish.

 Please Pre-register with Deacon Tom Tosti at (435) 783-5831 or email@example.com.

 Parents seeking to baptize their children at St. Mary’s must attend the Baptism Preparation classes before a date can be scheduled.
-Once the class has been attended, parents need to call the office (435) 649-9676 to schedule the baptism
+Once the class has been attended, parents need to call the office (435) 649-9676 to schedule the baptism.
+For all the Baptism Requirements, please click HERE.
+FAQ about Baptism at St. Mary's can be found HERE.

 EUCHARIST, RECONCILIATION & CONFIRMATION